NotLe0n/tMLAPIs/README.md

 ## Usage
 ## Author API

+Making a GET request on `https://tmlapis.repl.co/author_api/<steam64id>` you recieve
+- the steam name of the user
+- the Total Downloads Combined
+- Yesterdays Total Downloads Combined
-Making a GET request on `https://tmlapis.repl.co/author_api/<steam64id>` you recieve a list of all mods the given user has made.
+- a list of all mods the given user has made.

 Example nodejs code:
 ```js